underdog-tech/pinwheel-ios-sdk/README.md

 # PinwheelSDK

+The Pinwheel SDK is used to open up as a modal in your application.
+Through the modal, end-users can select their employer, authenticate with their payroll platform login credentials, and authorize the direct deposit change.

 ## Usage

 The Pinwheel iOS SDK's main interface is a `UIViewController` that you can integrate into your app as you would any `UIViewController`, e.g. presented as a modal, or used with a `UINavigationController`.
 Additionally, you can implement the `PinwheelDelegate` protocol to receive events throughout the `PinwheelViewController`'s lifecycle.